nuls-io/devsite/docs/Guide/g_create_node.md

 If you encounter any issues during the installation process or have further questions, feel free to seek assistance from the NULS community or refer to the support resources provided in the documentation.

-## NULS recommends creating your node for the Test Network first.
+## Node Wallet Introduction

-You have the option to install and run your node in the Nuls test network or the Nuls production network, Mainnet.
-Nuls strongly recommends that FIRST you run your node in test.
+You have the option to install and run your node in the NULS test network or the NULS production network, Mainnet.
+NULS strongly recommends that FIRST you run your node in test.
 After you experience the installation and management of your node in test, you are ready to re-install for the mainnet.

 For the test network, make sure to open the server ports 18001 and 18002.
 For the Mainnet, make sure to open the server ports  8001 and 8002.
 If these ports are not open, your node will not successfully communicate with the blockchain.

-## Step 1 - Use the Create Node checklist
+## Step 1 - Use the Create Node Checklist

 Use the Create Node Checklist in conjunction with this document.
 The checklist informs you about the requirements for the node creation, and provides a summary of the required steps.

-## Step 2 - Download and Install the Node Wallet
+## Step 2 - Download and Install Node Wallet

 1. Download the zipped node wallet package (linux version, windows version) from [GitHub](https://github.com/nuls-io/nuls-v2/releases).
 Download the Testnet or Mainnet version.

 ![20190912110813](./g_create_node/20190912110813.png)

 # Linux Installation

 The installation does not require root.
 Asd per linux standards, it is recommended not to install as root.